YOU'RE ALL SET!

 Dance the Samba like a Local

 You can learn how to do the samba, Brazil’s most popular dance, in Rio de Janeiro.
 If you want to blend in with the locals during Carnival rather than being like every other tourist and watching instead of participating, visiting one of the many private samba schools in the city and joining in is a great way to do it.
-Samba dancers not only have a ton of passion for the dance, they enjoy passing on the knowledge of its rhythms and intricate moves to others.
+Samba dancers not only have a ton of passion for the dance, but they also enjoy passing on the knowledge of its rhythms and intricate moves to others.
 On specific nights of the week, the schools, like Mangueira, Salgueiro, Mocidade and Bejia-Flor, welcome visitors to the party with lots of dancing and fun.

 Spend time in the Unique Desert Lake Oasis of Lençóis Maranhenses National Park